nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 ---
 ## Beyond the basics: the interesting stuff

+I hope you didn't get bored so far.
+Basics are basics, but they need to be stated.

+Now, within the next lines I'll share with you some opinions I carry about writing clean tests and each decision impacts on my development workflow.

+**I'd say the most important values I keep in mind while writing tests are:**
+- Learning
+- Receiving quick feedback
+- Documenting
+- Refactoring
+- Design while testing

+Such opinions share at least one of such values and each of them support the others.

 ### Tests come first, not after

+**Values**: learning, receiving quick feedback, documenting, refactoring, design while testing.

+This one is the basis of everything.
+It is so important, it carries all values at once.

+Writing test first, forces you to first understand how your "given, when, then" should be structured. **You document first by doing so** and, most importantly, **learn and state your requirements** as the most important things.

+**Sounds weird to write a test before implementing anything?** Imagine how awkward it is to implement something and while testing, discover that all the "given, when, then" statements don't make any sense at all.

+It also allows you to run your expectations every 2 seconds or so. **You'll receive feedback the quickest way possible.
+No matter how big or small a feature might look like.**

+**Green tests are the perfect field for refactoring.** At some point I'll probably write about refactoring, but main thing is: no tests, no refactoring.
+Because refactoring with no tests is simply too dangerous.

+And last but not least, by setting your "given, when, then" it becomes clear what interface your methods should have and how they should behave. **Keeping this test clean will also force you to constantly take different design decisions.**

+It will force you to create factories, interfaces, break inheritances and so on.
+And yes, to make testing easier!

+If your tests are this live document explain how your software works, **it is extremely important that they explain this clearly.**

 ---
 ### Test first, categorize later